Shanover77/machine-learning-ai/nlp/assignment1/readme.md

 6. Evaluate the model's performance and make predictions on new news titles as desired.

 ## Contributing
+- Special thanks to /ujjawalpoudel for working together on this one
-This project is currently undergoing development and is not open for contributions at the moment.
+- This project is currently undergoing development and is not open for contributions at the moment.

 ## License
 This project is not licensed and is meant for educational purposes.